ThashnaD/openspace-manufacturing-analytics/README.md

 # What the Data Is About?

 The dataset represents pulp production across three mills:
-Durban Mill
+- Durban Mill
-Pietermaritzburg Mill
+- Pietermaritzburg Mill
-Richards Bay Mill
+- Richards Bay Mill

 The data includes three main areas of information:
-Machine performance
+**Machine performance:**
-Machine ID
+- Machine ID
-Actual production
+- Actual production
-Planned production
+- Planned production
-Machine throughput
+- Machine throughput
-Machine downtime
+- Machine downtime

-Production output
+**Production output:**
-Total tons produced
+- Total tons produced
-Production by machine
+- Production by machine
-Production by mill
+- Production by mill

-Materials
+**Materials:**
-Raw materials used in production
+- Raw materials used in production
-Material purchasing costs
+- Material purchasing costs
-Material spending by plant
+- Material spending by plant

 Together these pieces make it possible to look at both operational performance and cost patterns.